chuchuroth/ROS_basics_in_5_days/ros2_ws/presentation.md

 ---

-hello everyone, today i am going to do a demo on robot following wall using ROS, and share my work with you, and talk about some lessons learned. this is a Course Project ROS Basics in 5 Days, The robot i am working with is a (TurtleBot3) which is running in Barcelona, Spain.
-You will connect remotely to it , behavior that makes the robot follow along the wall on its right hand side, This means that the robot must be moving forward at a 30cm distance from the wall, having the wall on its right hand side, the entire time. so let's just start with the demo and after it's done i will walk through the codes and the file structure how they fit together and working as ros node.

 0. prepare the terminal: catkin_ws  source all the workspace, this is more convenient,
 1. setup the simulator  it is provided from the instruction so i will copy it (source /home/user/simulation_ws/devel/setup.bash && roslaunch realrobotlab main.launch)